betterscientificsoftware/bssw.io/Events/hpcbp-053-psip4hdf.md

 Resource Information | Details
 :--- | :---
-Webinar Title | Using the PSIP Toolkit to Achieve your Goals – A Case study at The HDF Group Date and Time | 2021-06-09 01:00 pm EDT
+Webinar Title | Using the PSIP Toolkit to Achieve Your Goals – A Case Study at The HDF Group Date and Time | 2021-06-09 01:00 pm EDT
 Presenters | Elena Pourmal (The HDF Group), Reed Milewicz (Sandia National Laboratories),  and Elsa Gonsiorowski (Lawrence Livermore National Laboratory)
 Registration, Information, and Archives | 	<https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar053>